Sex Addiction: A Real Problem

 Even though no cure exists for HIV infection, there are treatments available that can help to slow down the rate at which the virus damages T cells in the patient’s body.
 This can help to prolong their lifespan at least somewhat.

 HIV works in stages, of which the first is considered an acute stage.
 During this stage, the patient may experience symptoms such as headaches and diarrhea, along with nausea and vomiting.
 Other symptoms may include a sore throat, fatigue, muscle aches, swollen lymph nodes, fever, and a red rash.
-The progression of the disease from an acute to a chronic state can sometimes be prevented when caught early – in cases where the disease progresses to a chronic state, the body’s immune system will be rapidly attacked.
+The progression of the disease from an acute to a chronic state can sometimes be prevented when caught early.
+In cases where the disease progresses to a chronic state, the body’s immune system will be rapidly attacked.

 The third stage of the infection is called AIDS.
 By the time AIDS develops, the patient’s immune system will be much weaker and will not be able to fight off infections and other diseases.
-During this stage, the patient may experience fever, night sweats, and a feeling of tiredness, their lymph nodes may swell, and they may also start to lose weight without any obvious explanation.
+During this stage, the patient may experience fever, night sweats, and a feeling of tiredness; their lymph nodes may swell, and they may also start to lose weight without any obvious explanation.
 At this point in the infection, the patient is at a much higher risk for lung disease, skin cancer, and other conditions that may cause premature death.

 Truvada is a medication that was officially approved by the U.S. Food and Drug Administration (FDA) in August 2004.
 The drug combines two different chemicals that are often used in the treatment of HIV-positive patients – these chemicals include tenofovir Disoproxil fumarate, as well as emtricitabine.
-While the drug itself can be used as a treatment protocol for patients who have already contracted HIV, it can also be a relatively effective option to assist in reducing the risk of obtaining HIV by individuals who are participating in risky sexual activities and behaviors.
+While the drug itself can be used as a treatment protocol for patients who have already contracted HIV, it can also be a relatively effective option to assist in reducing the risk of contracting HIV for individuals who are participating in risky sexual activities and behaviors.

 Hepatitis Infections